gcalderone/ReusePatterns.jl/README.md

 - There is no overhead or performance loss.

 ...and disadvantages:
-- it is applicable **only if** both Alice and Bob agree to use *quasi abstract* types.
+- it is applicable **only if** both Alice and Bob agree to use *quasi-abstract* types;
-- Charlie may break Alice's or Bob's code by using a concrete type with the *quasi abstract* type as ancestor, but without the required fields.
-However, this problem can be easily fixed by adding the following check to the methods accepting a *quasi abstract* type, e.g. in the `pages` method shown above:
+- Charlie may break Alice's or Bob's code by using a concrete type with the *quasi-abstract* type as ancestor, but without the required fields.
+However, this problem can be easily fixed by adding the following check to the methods accepting a *quasi-abstract* type, e.g. in the `pages` method shown above:
 ```julia
 function pages(book::PaperBook)
     @assert isquasiconcrete(typeof(book))